bryant0918/mls-comps-transform/README.md

 - Raw, unsorted data

 ### Processing
-1. Filters to 14 relevant columns
+1. Filters to 15 relevant columns
 2. Sorts by Sold Price (descending)
 3. Divides into quartiles (40, 40, 40, 39 rows for 159 total)
 4. Generates Excel formulas for quartile averages
+5. Uses "Existing Comps Data" sheet, or the only sheet if just one exists

 ### Output
 Creates a new Excel file with the **"Existing Comps"** tab containing: